microsoft/FluidFramework/api-report/container-loader.api.md

 import { IProvideFluidCodeDetailsComparer } from '@fluidframework/container-definitions';
 import { IQuorumSnapshot } from '@fluidframework/protocol-base';
 import { IRequest } from '@fluidframework/core-interfaces';
-import { IResolvedUrl } from '@fluidframework/driver-definitions';
 import { IResponse } from '@fluidframework/core-interfaces';
-import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import { ISignalMessage } from '@fluidframework/protocol-definitions';
-import { ISnapshotTree } from '@fluidframework/protocol-definitions';
 import { ITelemetryBaseLogger } from '@fluidframework/common-definitions';
 import { ITelemetryLogger } from '@fluidframework/common-definitions';
 import { IUrlResolver } from '@fluidframework/driver-definitions';